Overview of Gastroenteritis

 • Contact with infected people or certain animals

 Recent oral antibiotic use (within 3 months) must raise suspicion for C. difficile infection.
-However, about one fourth of patients with community-associated C. difficile infection do not have a history of recent antibiotic use.
+However, one-fifth to one-third of patients with community-associated C. difficile infection do not have a history of recent antibiotic use (1, 2, 3).

 Stool testing

-Stool testing is guided by clinical findings and the organisms that are suspected based on patient history and epidemiologic factors (eg, immunosuppression, exposure to a known outbreak, recent travel, recent antibiotic use).
-(See also the American College of Gastroenterology's 2016 clinical guideline for the diagnosis, treatment, and prevention of acute diarrheal infections in adults.)
-Cases are typically stratified into
+Stool testing is guided by clinical findings and the organisms that are suspected based on patient history and epidemiologic factors (eg, immunosuppression, exposure to a known outbreak, recent travel, recent antibiotic use) (4).
+Cases are typically stratified into:

 • Acute watery diarrhea